Anwara Syed Haq

-Anwara Syed Haq (born 1940) is a writer of Bangla literature.
+Anwara Begum (known by her pen name Anwara Syed Haq; born 1940) is a writer of Bangla literature.
 She has written a number of novels, short stories, children's books and also written a number of essays.
 She has been praised for using her knowledge of human psychology beautifully in her writings.
 She is a psychiatrist by profession.
-In 2019 her achievements for language and literature were rewarded with the Ekushey Padak.
+She was awarded Bangla Academy Literary Award in 2009 and Ekushey Padak in 2019 by the government of Bangladesh for her contribution to the language and literature.